sunriseapps/imagesorcery-mcp/src/imagesorcery_mcp/tools/README.md

 **Example Claude Request:**

 ```
-Blur the area from (150, 100) to (250, 200) with a blur strength of 21 in my image 'test_image.png' and save it as 'output.png'
+Blur the rectangular area from (150, 100) to (250, 200) and a triangular area in my image 'test_image.png' and save it as 'output.png'
 ```

 **Example Tool Call (JSON):**